vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 "To Him whose form ever remains the same -- "

-"He who has faith in His form that is eternal and in His being the Supreme Deity - him Bhagavan approaches soon, O Poushkara."
+"He who has faith in His form that is eternal and in His being the Supreme Deity - him Bhagavan approaches soon, O Pauṣkara."

 “Hari has another form entirely different from all forms seen in the universe, in which all these saktīs abide."